carp-lang/Carp/docs/Presentation.md

 ```
 (let [xs [1 2 3 4 5]]
-  (map square xs))
+  (endo-map square xs))
 ```

-Ownership of 'xs' is passed to the map function, which will mutate the array and return it.
+Ownership of 'xs' is passed to the 'endo-map' function, which will mutate the array and return it.

 ---
 # Behind the scenes